naninovel/docs/docs/guide/custom-build-environment.md

 }
 ```

 In case you're using you own custom build handler, which supposed to be triggered with the editor's build menu, it's possible to disable the Naninovel's handler by disabling `Enable Build Processing` property in the "Resource Provider" configuration menu.
+When enabling or disabling the property, restart Unity editor in order for the change to take effect.